kaf64/csvToolkit/README.md

 # csvToolkit
 Simple project to handle and present csv (comma separate values) files.
 ## Features
-For now, program offers load and preview csv files.
+With this program, you can preview, edit and save changes to csv files.
 ## Depencencies (libraries)
 Below each name of library is shown installation command using package installer for Python (pip):
 - [tkinter](https://docs.python.org/3/library/tkinter.html)